HipsterWhale/ownCoin/README.md

 ## What is it ?

 OwnCoin is a bundle of a bitcoin server and a web application connecting to that server.
-The goal is to provide an easy and secure way to host your own bitcoin wallet, with multiple count support etc...
+The goal is to provide an easy and secure way to host your own bitcoin wallet, with multiple account support etc...
 To achieve such a goal we're using Docker to bundle all the things.

 ## How does this works inside ?